BlueCutOfficial/my-latex-to-print-novels/README.md

 - Move a block at the bottom of the page to write the editor's data and other legal stuff
 - Customize "maketitle" to display a custom title page
 - Control margins and let the 2cm required by printers on each side
+- Deactivate word-break at the end of the line (as text is justified)
 - Not add a white page if a chapter ends on an odd page
 - Manually reset the page number (because the empty white page doesn't count)
 - Not display page number on the editor's data page